-It is always hard asking for help.
-I understand the anxiety that goes along with the process of therapy and will do everything I can to make it as comfortable as possible for you.
-You may have questions, so I’ve tried to answer a few of those I get asked the most.
+I understand the anxiety that goes along with the process of therapy and you may have questions, so I’ve tried to answer a few of those I get asked the most.
 Feel free to call with any other queries.

 How long is each session?

 A session lasts 50 minutes; however the service I offer clients is uniquely suited for them and their current situation.
 During the initial consultation, your needs will become clearer.
 This might require a weekly one-hour session, or longer and more intensive sessions designed around your work and travel commitments.
 The aim is always to help each individual achieve in the most convenient and helpful way possible.

 What about confidentiality?